 Plant variety rights

-In February 2017, the Government began a new review of the Plant Variety Rights Act 1987.
+The Government is reviewing the Plant Variety Rights Act 1987.

 The Plant Variety Rights Act 1987 was reviewed in the early 2000s to determine whether the Act provides adequate protection for new plant varieties.